KeeplerIO/de-identification-framework/Readme.md

 #### Apache Avro

-During this process, we are serializing the data in [Apache Avro](https://avro.apache.org/) format.
+During the De-Identification pipeline, we are serializing the data in [Apache Avro](https://avro.apache.org/) format.

 [Apache Avro](https://avro.apache.org/) facilitates the exchange of big data between programs written in any language.
 With the serialization service, programs can efficiently serialize data into files or into messages.